 1. Exterior Maintenance Check

-You can begin your maintenance check by taking a look at the exterior of the vehicle.
+You can begin your fleet maintenance check by taking a look at the exterior of the vehicle.
 This maintenance check should cover the following areas of the truck, without exception:

 - Low and high beam headlights